International Honors Program

 NOTE: It is suggested for institutions that do not award transfer credits to encourage their students to participate in Stanford Summer Session's Intensive Studies program.

-The IHP application will open on March 1, 2018, and applicants must complete their application by March 23, 2018.
+The IHP application will open in December 2018, and applicants must complete their application by March 13, 2019.
 To begin your application, please retrieve the application link from your home university's IHP coordinator.

 To be eligible to apply, students must: